Customized Pins are designed in the same way movie animations are.

 In the second stage, things get a bit more mechanical.
 In fact, after your logo or

-image has been designed and edited, it is colored and transferred to a mechanical sheet.
+the image has been designed and edited, it is colored and transferred to a mechanical sheet.
 This sheet acts as a lapel pin blueprint and is the key to exacting measurements such as the specific type and style of pin parts.
 In fact, this is the stage that your specified metals and materials are ordered.
-This step is crucial to the design of your customized pins because it’s where a lot of the customizations you chose play a part.
+This step is crucial to the design of your customized pins because it’s where a lot of the customizations you chose to play a part.
 As a side note, both the first and second stage of the lapel pin process are labeled under design.
 This is because there are actually no metals, materials or wearable components until the third stage.

 The third stage of the lapel pin process is where the manufacturing begins!
-In this stage, a stamp arrives that is customized with your design.
+In this stage, a stamp arrives that is customized to your design.
 This stamp is then set into your metal of choice.
 (The first pin will be sent to you as a sample for approval so that we can continue with your full order.)
 After your customized pins have been stamped, they are cut using molds.
 The molds are formed in a specific shape made only for your pin.
 This means that typically, we keep records but dispose of the mold after your order is finished.
 Custom options such as ridged edges and center holes require a more complex mold.

 Customized Pins can be made in days!